-The 'smelling' or olfactory nerves are all in the nasal area in mammals and birds.
+The olfactory or smelling nerves are all in the nasal area in mammals and birds.
 The system differs in insects, where the olfactory senses are usually in the antennae.
-In some reptiles it may appear that they are 'smelling' with their tongues but they are in fact picking up particles by flicking their tongues.
-The tongue (often forked) is then withdrawn and inserted up into the nasal passages where the 'scent' is registered, hence the need to flick the tongues in and out.
+In some reptiles, it may appear that they smell with their tongues but they are in fact picking up particles by flicking their tongues.
+The tongue (often forked) is then withdrawn and inserted up into the nasal passages where the scent is registered, hence the need to flick the tongues in and out.

-There are specialised species such as the 'Aardvark' and anteaters that have particularly acute senses.
-Elephant trunks are not 'noses' as such but elongated nostrils which assist them in picking up scents that are often above the level of other species.
-In most cases mammals have well developed olfactory organs while those in birds and reptiles are poorly developed or absent.
+There are specialized species such as the aardvark and anteaters that have particularly acute senses.
+Elephant trunks are not noses as such but elongated nostrils which assist them in picking up scents that are often above the level of other species.
+In most cases, mammals have well developed olfactory organs while those in birds and reptiles are poorly developed or absent.
 There are some notable exceptions to this statement.

-Among birds, the New World 'vultures' generally have olfactory senses, particularly the 'Turkey' and 'Black' vultures, which can pick up rising scent from the forests below.
-All down the eastern United States and into Canada an extraordinary mole lurks in marshes and wetlands.
+Among birds, the New World vultures generally have olfactory senses, particularly the Turkey and Black vultures, which can pick up rising scent from the forests below.

 The researchers believe that the mole's speed gives the mole a competitive advantage over other burrowing animals, as it allows it to eat much smaller prey.
 The only way researchers were able to see what the mole's mouth was up to was to use a high-speed video camera.
-With an average of 230 milliseconds to identify and eat a bit of food, the re- searchers believe that the mole is moving as fast as its brain and nervous system will allow.
+With an average of 230 milliseconds to identify and eat a bit of food, the researchers believe that the mole is moving as fast as its brain and nervous system will allow.

 Given the speed of its movements, they estimate that it takes eight milliseconds for the mole's brain to decide if what it is touching is edible or not.
-In order to perform this amazing feat of speed, the mole has what might be the oddest-looking nose in the mammal world.
-22 small fingerlike projections form a star shape around the little animal's nose, and these are in constant motion, tapping their surroundings as the mole burrows.
+In order to perform this amazing feat of speed, the mole has what might be the oddest-looking nose in the world of mammals.
+Twenty-two small fingerlike projections form a star shape around the little animal's nose, and these are in constant motion, tapping their surroundings as the mole burrows.

-'Pelagic' birds of the open seas, the ones with 'sheath-bills' or 'tube noses', such as many of the Albatrosses, Petrels, Prions, Sheathbill and Skuas, have been recorded to follow ocean surface scent, upwind, from many kilometres away.
+Pelagic birds of the open seas, the ones with sheath-bills or tube noses, such as many of the albatrosses, petrels, prions, sheathbill and skuas, have been recorded to follow ocean surface scent, upwind, from many kilometres away.
 It is not surprising as dogs can easily pick up the scent from bubbles of underwater putrefaction.
-Crocodiles, fish and other aquatic species are able to pick up minute particles of 'smell' underwater.
+Crocodiles, fish and other aquatic species are able to pick up minute scent particles underwater.